AD – This post contains affiliate links (marked with *) | Read my full disclaimer

-Over the years, beauty has become one of my biggest passions – I’m by no means an expert, but I absolutely love discovering new brands and reading product reviews.
-I know many of you are like me in this respect, which is why I knew I wanted to dedicate a separate feature to products I’ve tried and used up way before I even started this blog!
+Over the years, beauty has become one of my biggest passions.
+I’m by no means an expert, but I absolutely love discovering new brands and reading product reviews.
+I know many of you are like me in this respect.
+This is why I knew I wanted to dedicate a separate feature to products I’ve tried and used up way before I even started this blog!

 Because I love trying new things so much, it normally takes me a long time to finish a product.
 It wasn’t until I looked at the stash of empty product containers I hid in my closet for the purpose of this post that I realised how many products I actually went through!
 There were way too many to be featured in one post, so I decided to split them into two separate posts instead.
 Without much further ado, here’s the first part of my empties series… sit back and enjoy!

 I first purchased this conditioner upon my friend’s recommendation – I was already a fan of Aussie products at that point, so it didn’t take much convincing.
 I am extremely impatient when it comes to conditioners – I tend to rinse them out too soon.
 With this product, it really isn’t an issue, as it promises to improve your hair’s condition in just 3 minutes.
 I’ve found it’s not just a marketing ploy.
 It really did leave my hair smooth, less frizzy and made my split ends less visible.

 Will I be repurchasing?: I repurchased this conditioner a couple of times in the past, but I have recently discovered two even better products, so I currently do not have any plans to buy this one again.